Care Tips for Baby Caterpillars- Raise Healthy Monarchs

 A monarch female is more likely to lay unfertilized eggs at the beginning of the season when mates are scarce and at the very end when cool temps stop monarch mating cold in its tracks…

-After your tiny caterpillars emerge their first meal will be their nutrient-rich shell.
+After your baby caterpillars emerge their first meal will be their nutrient-rich shell.

-Fun Fact: monarch caterpillars measure less than 1/10″ upon hatching.
+Fun Fact: baby monarch caterpillars measure less than 1/10″ upon hatching.

 Many of you will have a hard time seeing these tiny caterpillars, and that’s why its a good idea to have them in food containers where you can leave them until you can 👀 them…this is when your magnifying glass will come in handy!